Deducteam/nubo/README.md

 Syntax specifier
 ----------------

-Proofs are written in a concrete syntax that can be identified by a syntax specification which conforms to the pattern
+Expressions are written in a concrete syntax that can be identified by a syntax specifier which conforms to the pattern
 ```
 stem [options]
 ```